ar8372/CutMix-Regularization-Strategy-to-Train-Strong-Classifiers-with-Localizable-Features/README.md

 ## Implementation
 I have used keras to implement the cutmix augmentation.
 Dataset used: https://www.kaggle.com/competitions/dogs-vs-cats/data. <br>
 In CutMix we mix two images and their labels respectively in order to generate new data point.
 So I have created a custom datagenerator.
-This custom datagenerator takes two batches from two seperate keras datagenerator and returns one batch by applying cutmix on it.<br>
+This custom datagenerator takes batches from two seperate keras datagenerator and returns one batch by applying cutmix on it.<br>
 >train datagenerator (custom)
 ```
 train_dataset = CutMixImageDataGenerator(